-People are just as fascinated with the knowing how the art is created as they are about the results.
+People are just as fascinated with knowing how your art is created as they are about the results.

 There’s also a more pragmatic reason why a 3rd party image might backfire.

-Don’t think the owner will never find out.
-It’s very easy to do an image search on google and see who is using your image.
+Don’t think the owner will ever find out.
+It’s very easy to do an image search on google and see who is using your images.

 The only other option you might go for is working from photographs provided by your friends and family.
 Many people source their pictures this way.
 Not a problem.
 It’s better than using a stock image, that’s for sure.
 It’s still not your own though is it?